jpfyoder/pt-arqmath/README.md

 **Notes for RIT CS Students (Spring 2022)**

-* You may probably find it easiest to run the code on a Ubuntu system or virtual machine/environment.
+* It will probably be easiest to run the code on a Ubuntu system or virtual machine/environment (e.g., an RIT CS lab machine).
-* For the CS machines, some do not have pip installed. `glados` is one system that does.
-The packages have to be installed in your user account, so I have asked the sys admins to increase space for your CS user accounts.
 * If you receive a message complaining that a package is incompatible/too old, you can use:
 ```
 pip install --user <pkgname> --upgrade
 ```
-I did this for the packages `packaging` and `numpy` on glados.cs.rit.edu.
-It took about five minutes for all packages to install afterward. **I have added these two to the Makefile directly,** but you may encounter different messages depending upon the machine you are on.

 ## Getting Started